cambridge-cares/TheWorldAvatar/Agents/DistrictHeatingOptimisationAgent/README.md

 ## 2.2 Optimisation Evaluation

-The agent also provides an HTTP endpoint to evaluate the total cost of the optimised vs. historical heat generation.
+The agent also provides a separate HTTP endpoint to evaluate the total cost of the optimised vs. historical heat generation.
 It returns the cumulative generation cost over the entire optimisation interval as well as total and daily potential savings from the optimisation.
 It is triggered by receiving an empty HTTP `GET` request at the `/compare_cost` route.
 An example [cost comparison request] is provided.

 &nbsp;
-# 3. Using the Agent
+# 3. Deploying the Agent

 ## 3.1 Building the Agent